top of page

 21 APRIL 2024

-Job/Evolutionary Theory: A very inspiring SHARESPACE.EU conference in beautiful Hamburg this weekend.
-I really relished chairing the Ethics section and presenting, and hearing other people’s amazing presentations on virtual reality and mixed reality.
-SHARESPACE is getting up to supercool stuff.
+Job/Evolutionary Theory: A v. inspiring SHARESPACE.EU conference in beautiful Hamburg.
+I really relished chairing the Ethics section and presenting, and hearing other people’s presentations on virtual reality and mixed reality.
+SHARESPACE gets up to supercool stuff.
 P.S.
 This is my day job as a Postdoctoral Research Fellow in the Ethics of Representational Technologies of the Human, a great job that actually encompasses many things I’ve studied previously: the evolution of human behaviour, cooperation, trust, reciprocity, ingroups/outgroups, philosophy (ethics), film & acting.
-Enjoyed this so much and our hosts at UKE-Eppendorf couldn’t have been more lovely.
-Continuing with the futurecasting theme, I took the train back to London and it felt like I was travelling through an episode of The Jetsons, with the jarring recognition that we are now living in “the future”.
+Our hosts at UKE-Eppendorf couldn’t have been more lovely.
+Continuing with the futurecasting theme, took the train back to London and it felt like travelling through an episode of The Jetsons, with the jarring recognition that we are now living in “the future”.

 Film/Art: I finally completed my no-budget underground feature film Parhelion (90 min., UK) last month.
 Check out the poster here on this very page and watch the trailer here.
 I started submitting Parhelion last week and it has already gotten two awards: Experimental Film Forum 2024 Honorable Mention and the LA Underground Film Festival 2024 Honorable Mention (both in Los Angeles, California).
 More about this film soon, but not now. ;)